omarsam/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit                    : This script Display the contents list of your current directory

-2-bring_me_home             : This script that changes the working directory to the user’s home directory
+2-bring_me_home             : This script changes the working directory to the user’s home directory

+3-listfiles                 : This script Display current directory contents in a long format